AparicioSF/eodashboard-narratives/science-hub-team-1-story.md

 ## Aerosols and clouds belong together

-Some clouds would not exist without aerosols, tiny particles that act as nuclei for cloud droplet formation.
-As air parcels rise through the troposphere, they cool, carrying water vapor that condenses around hygroscopic aerosol particles once temperatures drop enough.
-These particles, called Cloud Condensation Nuclei (CCN), enable liquid cloud droplets to form.
+Most clouds would not exist without aerosols, tiny particles that act as nuclei for cloud droplet formation.
+Moist air parcels cool as they rise through the troposphere.
+Eventually the temperature in the parcel reaches the dew point, the temperature at which air becomes fully saturated with water vapor, and water vapor starts to condense (change to liquid phase) on hygroscopic aerosol particles.
+These particles are called Cloud Condensation Nuclei (CCN), as they help to activate or form the liquid cloud droplets.

 <div style="text-align: center;">
     <img src="